TwistingTwists/obsidian-tools/w-51-running.md

 	- [ ] bg music
 	- [ ] voice change
 - [ ] # todo: abhi-bg-music: make this method async.
+- [ ] sync the background music on cco  - sync with semyon on frontend
+	- [ ] make sure backend video scene is created BEFORE api call returns the scenes from backend - video generation prototype task
+- [ ] testing of voice change
+	- [x] get from elevenlabs
+	- [x] get from db
+	- [ ] if elevenlabs fails -> get from db whatever is the best match - do similarity testing to 0.3 and then try

 ### ideation